nickazg/TheConstructSmartContract/README.md

 | SubToken to NEP5      | **100 GAS**       |   **Excluding NEP5 depoy fees* |

 **Project Registration:**
-A small project registration fee is crucial as it serves as a major deterrent for scammers and renders security attacks infeasible, while maintaining a relaively insignificant barrier to entry for serious entrepreneurs.
+A small project registration fee is crucial as it serves as a major deterrent for scammers and renders security attacks infeasible, while maintaining a relatively insignificant barrier to entry for serious entrepreneurs.

 **Funding Stage Fee:**
-Investors will never be taxed when contributing to a project, this is to ensure the investibility of a project isn't comprimised by launching on our platform.
+Investors will never be taxed when contributing to a project, this is to ensure the investability of a project isn't compromised by launching on our platform.
 Apart from the small registration fee a project will not need to pay any fees upfront, only after a successful funding stage.
-The fee incurred will be proportional to the project success, at 5% of the awarded GAS/CNS for that stage, which will automatically be deduceted.
+The fee incurred will be proportional to the project success, at 5% of the awarded GAS/CNS for that stage, which will automatically be deducted.

 **SubToken to NEP5:**
 For a project to create a tradeable NEP5 standard token a conversion of the project's **Sub Token** will need to take place, which is essential for an ICO.
 A fee of 100 GAS will be incurred for the conversion to the NEP5 token which will include an audit process, requiring the time of an experienced developer.
 However the fee can easily be included in the previous funding stage, so for most projects this will be insignificant.

-**Also to note, the excluded fees to release an offical NEP5 token onto the NEO network is generally around 490 GAS.
+**Also to note, the excluded fees to release an official NEP5 token onto the NEO network is generally around 490 GAS.
 While significant, this is out of our control.
 We are looking into ways of working around this and potentially avoiding it altogether.*